+4.5.1 Before implementing management activities, the Organization identifies significant negative social, environmental and economic impacts and their prevention and mitigation measures, through a culturally appropriate engagement with local communities, established local community groups, recreational user groups and trail development groups.

-- 4.5.1 Through culturally appropriate engagement with local communities, measures are implemented to identify, avoid and mitigate significant negative social, environmental and economic impacts of management activities. - Verifiers: documented impact assessment procedure, results of impact assessment, evidence of engagement, interviews with local community. - SLIMF 4.5.1.1 Measures are implemented to avoid and mitigate negative social, environmental and economic impacts of management activities on affected communities. - Verifiers: documented work instructions, operational monitoring results, interview with workers and local communities. - SLIMF 4.5.1.2 Upon request, these measures are communicated to neighbours and adjacent landowners.
+- Verifiers: documented impact assessment procedure, results of impact assessment, evidence of engagement, interviews with local community. - SLIMF 4.5.1.1 The input of the local community and recreational forest users is considered to define and implement the measures to enhance positive and avoid or reduce negative social, environmental or economic impacts identified. - SLIMF 4.5.1.2 Upon request, the mitigation measures are communicated to neighbours and adjacent landowners, established local community groups, recreational user groups and trail development groups. - 4.6 The Organization, through engagement with local communities, shall have mechanisms for resolving grievances and providing fair compensation to local communities and individuals with regard to the impacts of management activities of The Organization.

-Verifiers: communication records.

-4.6 The Organization, through engagement with local communities, shall have mechanisms for resolving grievances and providing fair compensation to local communities and individuals with regard to the impacts of management activities of The Organization.